Affiliate links on Android Authority may earn us a commission. Learn more.

-1. Consider Snapseed’s presets and filters
+Consider Snapseed’s presets and filters

 I am no fan of presets or filters, but there is no denying they make life easier than learning a plethora of editing parameters.
-After importing an image into Snapseed, you will see a tab at the lower-left corner that says LOOKS.
+After importing an image into Snapseed, you will see a tab in the lower-left corner that says LOOKS.
 Tap on it and look through Snapseed’s filters.

 In addition, you can go to the TOOLS tab and find the HDR Scape, Glamour Glow, Drama, Vintage, Grainy Film, Grunge, Retrolux, Noir, Portrait, Lens Blur, and other special effects.

 These automated edits may be all you require, or it could be a good starting point you can further fine-tune.
-As for me, I will keep the original image and edit to my liking.
+As for me, I will keep the original image and edit it to my liking.

 You can edit parameters like brightness, contrast, saturation, highlights, shadows, and more.
 Drag your finger up and down to select which parameter to edit.
 Then drag your finger left and right to edit whichever parameter you chose.

-Ambiance is a special type of contrast that can balance exposure in a photo.
+Ambiance is a particular type of contrast that can balance exposure in a photo.
 It can create an unnatural look if overdone, so I usually don’t play around with it too much.
 I use it very slightly when I do.
 This time I increased it by 10.

-3. Fix white balance using Snapseed
+Fix white balance using Snapseed

-4. Crop, Rotate, and Perspective
+Crop, Rotate, and Perspective

-I don’t have an issue with perspective here, or want to crop, but Snapseed has the option for those who want it.
+I don’t have an issue with perspective or want to crop, but Snapseed has the option for those who want it.
 The perspective parameter can make a photo straight if you notice you shot it a bit crooked.
 Cropping can also be convenient for fixing composition or cutting off unwanted elements.

-5. Selective edits using the brush tool
+Selective edits using the brush tool

 Tap on the eye icon to see the affected areas highlighted in red.
 If you accidentally edited sections you didn’t want to, bring the saturation level down to zero (labeled “eraser”) and drag your finger over the affected areas.